-Ryan Fantillan is 29-year-old artist.
-His love of art was an accidental discovery as he realized he can draw when requested by his teacher when he was first year high school.
-In college he became interested in fruit carving and that led him to join competitions where he won many championships.
+Ryan Fantillan is a 29-year-old artist.
+His love of art was an accidental discovery as he realized he can draw when requested by his teacher when he was in his first year of high school.
+In college, he became interested in fruit carving and that led him to join competitions where he won many championships.
 Ryan dreamt of becoming a chef but when he applied at Sulu Garden Restaurant, the only available slot was for waiters.
-Sulu Garden’s management recognized his talent in arts and gave him the responsibility to maintain, many dioramas in the Art Gallery.
-Ryan strives to improve his skills through watching you tube tutorials so he can give his best for the diorama of the Battle of Mactan.
+Sulu Garden’s management recognized his talent in arts and gave him the responsibility to maintain many dioramas in the Art Gallery.
+Ryan strives to improve his skills through watching youtube tutorials so he can give his best for the diorama of the Battle of Mactan.

 MIKE JAYLOU NIM

-At the age of 5, Mike Jaylou Nim’s father (an artist himself) introduced him into the world of art.
+At the age of 5, Mike Jaylou Nim’s father (an artist himself) introduced him to the world of art.
 He later learned the technique of mixing colors.
 Mike Jaylou’s skills were also honed through joining local competitions, such as editorial cartooning.
 He is a member of the Techno Forum Association.
-Since schools are closed and classes are postponed or suspended due to Covid 19, Mike Jaylou sells artworks to help him earn enough money to buy a cellphone needed for the upcoming online class.
+Since schools are closed and classes are postponed due to COVID-19, Mike Jaylou sells artworks to help him earn enough money to buy a cellphone needed for the upcoming online class.
 For Mike, being part of this diorama project is a window of opportunity to explore beyond his comfort zone towards a holistic improvement of his artistry.

 RODEL A. PORTALES

-Local artist Rodel Portales learned painting from the art assignments given to him starting elementary.
+Local artist Rodel Portales learned painting from the art assignments given to him starting in elementary.
 He said that he had to learn because his parents were busy with their work.
 He gradually improved at painting and drawing through video tutorials until it became his hobby.
 In 2019, he grabbed the championship title in “Basura Mo, E-parol Mo”, a Christmas Parol-making contest held at Iloilo Capitol.
-Rodel is now a first year college student taking up Bachelor of Industrial Technology major in Electrical Technology at ISAT-U, Miagao Campus.
+Rodel is now a first-year college student taking up Bachelor of Industrial Technology major in Electrical Technology at ISAT-U, Miag-ao Campus.

 MARY JOY D. NIM

-Mary Joy is a 22-year-old college graduate of Iloilo Science and Technology University in Miag-ao and taking drafting a major.
+Mary Joy is a 22-year-old college graduate of Iloilo Science and Technology University in Miag-ao and is taking Drafting as a major.
 Her love for traditional art was influenced by her father.
-Her experience in painting miniature houses as a requirement during her college years prepared her on her job with small figures in the Diorama.
-She declared that she finds her engagement in this project as an opportunity to enhance her attention to details.
-She further said that, having been considered as one of the artist in the team, helps her financially support her educational expenses as she dreams of becoming a teacher someday.
+Her experience in painting miniature houses as a requirement during her college years prepared her for her job with small figures in the Diorama.
+She declared that she finds her engagement in this project as an opportunity to enhance her attention to detail.
+She further said that having been considered as one of the artists in the team helps her financially support her educational expenses as she dreams of becoming a teacher someday.

 ARLI JOHN NIM